2018

 The banner of the Rotary Club of Kandy was designed by the Club’s Secretary Rtn.
 Siri Patinayake.
 It incorporates the Octagon of the Temple of the Tooth and a drummer with the drum (Anda Bera) traditionally used to announce royal edicts.

-The Club received its Charter from Rotary International.
+The Club received its Charter from Rotary International on the 24th September 1941.